Home / Coffee Knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity: 2 – 4 °dH

-table water filter
+Tabletop water filter

 Let's calculate an example.
 We'll go through another example in our water video.

-The water filter with permanent water connection
+The water filter with fixed water connection

-fixed water filter
+Fixed water filter

 The hot water remains "normal" water and can be used without accelerating the consumption of the filter cartridge.